mrb/mrb.github.com/_posts/2016-01-15-cusec-friends.markdown

 I first met Thelonious as a teenager.
 I was young and didn't know anything about music.
 Vanilla Ice was popular and I was cool with that - this is the kind of state of mind I was in back then.

-One day my friend Mark Dolgonos, who was learning how to play the trumpet at the time, came over with a CD of Miles Davis' seminal album "Kind of Blue."
+One day my friend Mark, who was learning how to play the trumpet at the time, came over with a CD of Miles Davis' seminal album "Kind of Blue."
 We listened to it on my crappy JVC boombox, and I was super confused.

 Where were the words?
 What kind of weird songs are these?
 No electric guitar?
 Were these people even stopping, collaborating, and listening?
 Turns out they were.